z-Index-ros/jetbot-ros/doc/camera.md

 The OpenCV library is used to manage the camera and image streams.

-The first step - if you don't have already OpenCV installed - is ... installing it.
+The first step - if you don't have already OpenCV installed - is ... installing it on your Jetson.

 > There is an excellent tutorial provided by Q-engineering team [read more](https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html), it is the same team we used for the Ubuntu installation described in the [home page](README.MD#installing-ubuntu-2004)